-- With regard to transferability, the Finance Working Group of the Blockchain Bundesverband considers in its statement24 that transferability means that units can be assigned to another person, irrespective of the existence of a certificate that registers or documents the existence of the units.
+- With regard to transferability, in its statement,24 the Finance Working Group of the Blockchain Bundesverband considers transferability to mean that units can be assigned to another person, irrespective of the existence of a certificate that registers or documents the existence of the units.
 These concepts can be applied mutatis mutandis for Luxembourg.
 The important point is that the transfer can be made and registered without the need for a written document.25

-- With regard to negotiability, such term needs to be analysed against the classical background of negotiability of securities.
+- Whether a token is negotiable needs to be analysed against the classical background of the negotiability of securities.
 Securities are negotiable, in particular, when they are traded on exchanges or platforms.26

 - As to the rights attached to the tokens, these need to be share-type rights, bond-type rights or rights that allow for the acquisition or sale of the above-mentioned type of security or rights related thereto.